bsavanth/Search_Engine_FrontEnd/README.md

 > ./query.sh

-I will be happy to provide customizations which would suit your own data sets.
+I will be happy to provide customizations and documentation which would suit your own data sets.
 Reach out to me via bsavanth@uark.edu